CatherineP37/project_5/README.md

 Does the user get a confirmation message after they send their message?
 Yes.

-Does the form inform the user about errors in the form?
+Does the message get added to the database?
 Yes.

 NAVIGATION

-Are the links on the site working properly?
+Are all the links on the site working properly?
 Yes.

 ## Deployment